Ask to be put on a school's waiting list

 How to make sure your child remains on the waiting list after the end of the school year

-If you want your child to remain on a waiting list for more than one school year you must inform us in writing or by email between 1-30 June.
+If you want your child to remain on a waiting list for next school year (2025/26) you must inform us in writing or by email to firstname.lastname@example.org between 7 May 2025 and 30 June 2025.
+If you do not contact us, your child's name will be removed from the waiting list at the end of the school year (July 2025).

 A significant change may take place to waiting list positions at the start of the autumn term.
 This may be due to: